joaomatozinhos/to-do-list/README.md

 # To-do List

-Design a to-do list using React JS technology.
+Project a to-do list using React JS technology.

 Local Storage was used to persist the data.